Meeting Veterans’ Special Needs at the End of Life

 Family Unit

 When members of the military serve our country, their families serve right along with them.
 Years after active service, military families often continue to play an active role as advocates and caregivers.
-While an act of love, this can be very stressful, especially if past traumas trigger agitation and outbursts from their loved one at end-of life.
-In these situations, members of the hospice team help the primary caregiver – and the whole family – come to peace with important decisions and provide emotional support.
+While this is an act of love, it can be very stressful, especially if past traumas trigger agitation and outbursts from their loved ones at the end of life.
+In these situations, members of the hospice team help the primary caregiver—and the whole family—come to peace with important decisions and provide emotional support.

 In some cases, the hospice team also helps families celebrate the service of their loved one through a recognition, flag pinning and certificate of appreciation presentation ceremony.
 Support continues up to 13 months after the death of a loved one.